-On the website you will find the data on the response and exposure variables, along with a number of confounders (you may wish to control for some or all of gender, age, a smoker in the house, income, school attended, parental smoker), a script to read these data into R, and a description of each of the variables.
+On the website you will find the data on the response and exposure variables, along with a number of confounders (jan31.csv) (you may wish to control for some or all of gender, age, a smoker in the house, income, school attended, parental smoker), a script to read these data into R, which also contains details of the variables (AlaskaScript.R).
 The exposure variable has been scaled to lie between 0 and 10.